 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Research Paper Proposal
+Research Paper: Proposal Assignment

-Book Analyses (2)
+Book Analysis Assignments (2)

 The student will write 2 Book Analyses that are 1,000–1,250 words each.
 The first will analyze Karl Barth’s Evangelical Theology: An Introduction, and the second will analyze Gustavo Gutiérrez’s A Theology of Liberation: History, Politics, and Salvation.
 Each analysis must include a summary of the book’s content and an appraisal/evaluation of its theological ideas and must cite at least 2 other book reviews.
 (CLO: C)

 Research Paper: Final Submission Assignment